thesaigoneer/idefix-saigon/README.md

 So, in this image you'll find an Sway Atomic install to which I added:

-  -      blueman doublecmd-gtk fastfetch grimshot hyprland mc micro nwg-shell pamixer waypaper wdisplays wlogout zsh zsh-autosuggestions zsh-syntax-highlighting
+  -      blueman fastfetch grimshot hyprland mc micro nwg-shell pamixer ranger waypaper wdisplays wlogout zsh zsh-autosuggestions zsh-syntax-highlighting

 And I removed: